 In this article, we'll learn more about what a README file is and how to write one.
 First let's understand what we mean by a README file.

-A README file is a guide that gives users a detailed description of a project that you have pushed to your repository.
+In simple words, we can describe a README file as a guide that gives users a detailed description of a project you have worked on.

 - It is the first file a person will see when they encounter your project, so it should be fairly brief but detailed.